cheflolly/simple_shell/README.md

 ![title-pic](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg)

 ## What is Shell?
-Shell is a command line interface that takes command from the keyboard and gives them to the OS to perform.
+Shell is a command line interpreter that takes command from the keyboard and gives them to the OS to perform.

 ### About this project